sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-01/fiori-ios-scpms-teched19-01.md

     !![Project creation](fiori-ios-scpms-teched19-12.png)

-    The SAP SDK for iOS Assistant will now create the cloud application on Mobile Services, pull the metadata document of the OData service and generate an Xcode project, including the on-boarding flow and all the necessary proxy classes and a convenience data service API.
+    The SAP BTP SDK Assistant for iOS will now create the cloud application on Mobile Services, pull the metadata document of the OData service and generate an Xcode project, including the on-boarding flow and all the necessary proxy classes and a convenience data service API.

 [DONE]
 [ACCORDION-END]